ApiLogicServer/Docs/docs/index.md

 ### Flexibility of a Framework, Faster than Low Code

-We saw short-comings with current approaches for building database systems:
+Current approaches for building database systems have shortcomings:

 * __Frameworks:__ Frameworks like Flask or Django enable you to build a single endpoint or _Hello World_ page, but
     * _Require weeks or more_ for a _multi-endpoint_ API and _multi-page_ application